rafay-imran8/rafay-imran8/README.md

 ### 💡 About Me

 - 🎓 I'm a Computer Science undergrad at GIKI
-- 🧠 Interested in Machine Learning, Audio/DSP, and Real-World Problem Solving
+- 🧠 Interested in Machine Learning and Real-World Problem Solving
 - 💻 Experienced with Python, C++, WinForms (.NET), and PostgreSQL
 - 📊 Skilled in pandas, NumPy, matplotlib for data analysis
 - 🛠 Built a complete Inventory Management System using WinForms + PostgreSQL